namu-labs-dev/Namu-Design-System/docs/react/getting-started.en-US.md

 export default App;
 ```

-Follow the steps below to play around with Ant Design yourself:
+Follow the steps below to play around with Namu Design yourself:

 ### 1. Create a codesandbox